-3. Reforms have been limited and don’t represent true change
+3. Reforms have been limited while abuses increase

-While taking a step forward on issues like women’s rights which receive significant media attention, the Saudi government has taken several steps back on issues like peaceful protest.
+While taking some limited steps forward on issues like women’s rights (such as allowing women to drive for the first time) which receive significant media attention, the Saudi government has taken several steps back on issues like peaceful protest.

 Saudi Arabia is a country where taking to the streets or even to Facebook can lead to arrest and execution.
 Despite its promise of progress, the Government continues to crack down on peaceful protest, using the death penalty and its notorious ‘Specialized Criminal Court’ as instruments of repression.
 Even children who attend protests have been sentenced to beheading.